samvera/browse-everything/README.md

 Next major release of `browse-everything` removes jQuery as a dependency and modernizes the JavaScript implementation to use plain JavaScript with the use of [Wunderbaum](https://github.com/mar10/wunderbaum) JS library to render file browse interface.

 `jQuery` is no longer required to use this Gem in this version.
 All `jQuery` code have been rewritten using plain JavaScript.
 And all the `jQuery` and dependant libraries are removed.
-So the new version uses `wunderbaum` instead of `jquery.treetable` for the  file browse interface, along with `bootstrap-icons` to support icons in the file browse interface.
+So the new version uses `wunderbaum` instead of `jquery.treetable` for the  file browse interface with locally embedded SVG icons in the file browse interface.

 #### Removed APIs & Dependencies